Updated: a day ago

 Here is an example of inner dialogue to help show in narrative summary....The first sentence transitions it, the second is the summarizing line, the third incorporates it into the immediate scene.

-Kendra held the bar of the coaster with white knuckles and shut her eyes tight.
-A newspaper article flashed behind her eyes—67' Rollercoaster De-rails.
-15 Dead—I'm safe, I'm safe, I'm safe, she took a long breath and counted down from 10.
+Kendra white-knuckled the bar of the coaster and shut her eyes tight.
+A newspaper article flashed in her mind—67' Rollercoaster De-rails.
+15 Dead—I'm safe, I'm safe, I'm safe, she took a long breath and counted down from ten.